finchawin/Data-Science-Professional-Practice/README.md

 This study utilises match-level data sourced from ["Footballdata.co.uk"](https://www.football-data.co.uk/) to assess which mid-season features best predict final points, using a OLS linear regression model.

+Linear regression was chosen as a suitable model as all 5 features were continuous, as well as the target variable final points, compared to classification models such as logistic regression which are used to predict binary outcomes.

 After selecting 5-midseason features and conducting hyperparameter tuning, Ridge regression was found to be the best model for predicting points, though the difference between models was not material.

 ### Looking forward